 Dr. Johnson ordered a MRI, revealing Bihn had stenosis, a condition in which the spinal canal begins to narrow, causing pain and other spine problems.
 It was then determined that surgery was a viable option.

 “Improving patient care is what we strive for.
 We work with patients who elect spine surgery, exploring all options prior to surgery.
 For Bihn, we agreed this was the right choice for him,” states Dr. Johnson."

 Dr. Johnson performed the successful procedure putting Bihn’s mind and body at ease.
 Shortly after the operation, Bihn realized he was on his way back to the pool.

-Saddleback Memorial has a long-standing reputation for clinical excellence and was named one of America’s 50 Best Hospitals by Healthgrades for two consecutive years.
+Saddleback Medical Center has a long-standing reputation for clinical excellence and was named one of America’s 50 Best Hospitals by Healthgrades for two consecutive years.
 Only 1 percent of the nation’s hospitals receive this prestigious honor, which is awarded to hospitals that provide consistent, year-over-year superior clinical performance and excellent patient outcomes.